ZengLawrence/kotlin-todo/README.md

 # Docker image
 ## Build image
-Run `./gradlew buildImage` to build image
+Run `./gradlew buildImage` to build image.
+Docker does not overwrite image each time it is built.
+See [Remove image](#remove-image) section below.

 ## Start container
 Run `./gradlew startContainer` to start container with Redis service as database.

 ## Shut down container
 Run `./gradlew shutDownContainer` to stop and remove container.

+## Remove image
+Run `./gradlew removeImage` to remove image.